Banner

 • Ankur Srivastava (Uptake Technologies)

-• Luca Tosatto (Bridgewater Associates)
+• Luca Tosatto

 • Olivier Zahm (INRIA Grenoble)

-• Jakob Zech (Juniorprofessor, University of Heidelberg)
+• Jakob Zech (Professor, University of Heidelberg)

-• Daniele Bigoni (Technical University of Denmark)
+• Daniele Bigoni (CMCC)

 • Henning Bonart (TU Darmstadt)